anderaa/BioEcon/Shiny/README.txt

 This is the directory of the Shiny project.

-There is also a command line model in this directory.
+There is also a script-based model in this directory.

 rsconnect and www are directories used by the Shiny app.